- Initiating a Registration Procedure

 - The name of the company may be in a foreign language.
 It may contain some foreign words or characters, in Latin alphabet of the English language, as well as Arabic or Roman numerals.
 It is important to note that this option applies only to the name but not to the full business name of an entity subject to registration.

 - The company name must not be identical with the name of another company and shall have to be different from the name of another legal entity so as not to be mistaken for another company.
-This rule is especially important given the provision of Article 14, paragraph 1, item 8) of the Law on the Procedure of Registration with the Serbian Business Registers Agency, which stipulates that, upon receipt of an application, the Registrar shall check whether no other legal entity or sole proprietor is already registered under the same name in the Register acting upon an application, or whether an application for registration is already submitted under the same name, or whether that name is reserved pursuant to this law, or whether the name is determined pursuant to the law.
+This rule is especially important given the provision of Article 14, paragraph 1, item 8) of the Law on the Procedure of Registration with the Serbian Business Registers Agency, which stipulates that, at the moment of registration, the Registrar shall check whether no other legal entity or sole proprietor is already registered under the same name in the Register acting upon an application, or whether an application for registration is already submitted under the same name, or whether that name is reserved pursuant to this law, or whether the name is determined pursuant to the law.
 If there is a name that is identical or similar to the name sought, the application will be rejected.

 - Finally, in addition to the business name, a company may also use the abbreviated business name, under the same conditions under which it uses the business name, and it must contain the company name and legal form of the company.
 Therefore, the company name and the legal form are the mandatory elements of the abbreviated business name, and besides them, it may contain some other elements (but it does not have to).
 The abbreviated business name may contain acronyms of words included in the company name and description of the scope of business contained in the company name (if the name or description of the scope of business contained in the business name consists of several words), but these acronyms must not be identical with the name of another company or be misleading as to the identity of another company.